RetroDev256/CoCoLab/README.md

 # CoCoLab

-Webpage designed for the colaboration of students and buisnesses.
+Website designed for the colaboration of students and buisnesses.

 A place to advertise your abilities, and request the work of others.